T-vK/ESP32-BLE-Mouse/README.md

 ## Features

-This library is still under development and does not currently work.
+This library is still under development and doesn't provide a lot of features yet.

  - [ ] Left click
  - [ ] Right click